 How to Start Making Money on Your Blog

 This is the part you have all been waiting for!
-As I mentioned above, one of my main goals is to be a full-time blogger so I have the ability to travel and set my own schedule.
+Being a blogger gives you the ability to travel and set your own schedule.
 Many people think that you need a huge following and thousands of people visiting your blog every day to begin making money.
 This is not the case!
 If you want to make money blogging, you should absolutely start right away!

 Within my very first week of blogging(I had a whopping 10 visitors to my site) I made $45.00!
 I did this through affiliate marketing.
 Affiliate marketing is when you promote other people’s products and earn a commission if people actually end up buying through your personal link.
 It's no cost for your readers and earns you money for your hard work.
 It's a great way to recommend great products!